East African Court of Justice

 November 2024

-Challenge to mandatory pregnancy testing and expulsions dismissed as time‑barred under Article 30(2).
+The applicant's challenge to mandatory pregnancy testing and expulsion was dismissed as time‑barred under Article 30(2).

 29 November 2024

-Court had jurisdiction and cause of action but dismissed the Reference as moot after DRC joined the EAC; costs follow the event.
+Court found jurisdiction and a cause of action but dismissed the Reference as moot after the respondent State’s accession to the EAC.

 29 November 2024